pre-commit is a tool to configure git pre-commit hooks. It allows defining

 pre-commit itself directly on any regular pipeline works well enough.

 All in all, I think pre-commit does a good job at what it intends to do.
-I think the “install tools into an isolated environment” feature is a bit of an overkill that adds more complexity that it’s worth (though it does play well with its proprietary CI compliment).
+I think the “install tools into an isolated environment” feature is a bit of an overkill that adds more complexity that it’s worth (though it does play well with its proprietary CI implementation).

 It’s ability to only run hooks if relevant files have changed and skipping